divio/divio-cloud-docs/reference/addons-aldryn-sso.rst

      :width: 406

-  This URL can be shared with other people - for example, if you need to show progress on the *Test* server to someone who doesn't have a Divio Cloud account.
+  This URL can be shared with other people - for example, if you need to show progress on the *Test* server to someone who doesn't have a Divio account.

 Aldryn SSO configuration options